ecavalcanti/nestjs-monorepo/README.md

 ## Test

-In order to test applications you can use Swagger and GraphQL Playground (thanks NestJS integrations) with the following address in the browser.
+In order to test applications, you can use Swagger and GraphQL Playground (thanks NestJS integrations) with the following address in the browser.

 [http://localhost:3000/api](http://localhost:3000/api)